swcarpentry/python-novice-inflammation/07-defensive.md

     our first test should hold temperature, precipitation, and other factors constant.

 3.  *Compare to an oracle.*
-    A [test oracle](reference.html#test-oracle) is something --- experimental data, an older program whose results are trusted, or even a human expert --- against which we can compare the results of our new program.
+    A [test oracle](reference.html#test-oracle) is something/someone whose results are trusted --- experimental data, an older program, or even a human expert --- against which we can compare the results of our new program.
     If we have a test oracle,
     we should store its output for particular cases